Flip Flop

 With fresh paint and brand-new appliances, what’s not to love?

 Home inspections are not warranties and we cannot see behind finished areas.
-A thorough home inspection is your best bet in avoiding a financial flop.
+But a thorough home inspection is your best bet in avoiding a financial flop.

 Here’s a checklist that will help your buyers in this process:

-1. Who was the flipper?
+- Who was the flipper?
 Has he/she flipped previous houses?
-What is his reputation and credentials?
+What is their reputation and credentials?

-4. Who were the contractors that worked on this flip?
-What is their reputation and credentials including proper licensing.
+- Who were the contractors that worked on this flip?
+What is their reputation and credentials including proper licensing?

-6. Hire the correct inspector.
-Accompany him on the inspection and thoroughly review the report provider
+- Hire the best qualified home inspector.
+Accompany him on the inspection and thoroughly review the report provided.
+Make sure he can identify and communicate why really matters in your deal.